Eduard Khudaynatov: Career

 In 2013, he founded and headed Independent Oil and Gas Company.
 He developed a strategy whereby the company sought and acquired promising assets engaged in geological exploration and mining.
 By 2016, the company owned 53 subsoil use licenses in 8 regions of the Russian Federation and in Kazakhstan.

+Superyacht ownership

+After the start of the Russo-Ukrainian War, sanctions were imposed on Russian property abroad.
+As part of these, the ownership of Russian oligarchs' superyachts was investigated.
+In May 2022, the US Department of Justice indicated that Khudaynatov was the proxy owner of two megayachts, Scheherazade (assumed owner Vladimir Putin) and Amadea (assumed owner Suleyman Kerimov).
+Further investigations also found him to be the straw owner of Crescent (assumed owner Igor Sechin).